AsceticMonk/3D-Touch-Study-Notes/README.md

 **SFSafariViewController** automatically supports peek and pop for links and detected data.

+##Force Properties

+In iOS 9, the **UITouch** class offers 2 new properties: `force` and `maximumPossibleForce`.
+These properties enables developers to detect and respond touch pressures.

 ##Current Development Limitations

 1. With Xcode 7.0 you must develop on a device that supports 3D Touch. **Simulator does not support 3D Touch**.